 With tens of thousands of runners in the New York City Marathon, it may be a challenge to find one person.

-Luckily there’s an app to help you locate someone specific.
-You can search for a runner by name or bib number, and it will track him or her along the route.
+Luckily there’s an app that will help you track people as they run.
+You can search for a runner by name or bib number.

-The race, which starts Sunday at 9 a.m., follows a route that hits all five boroughs — starting in Staten Island, then heading through parts of Brooklyn, Queens, the Bronx and Manhattan, and finishing in Central Park — so there are plenty of chances to see the participants.
+Sunday’s race follows a route that hits all five boroughs — starting in Staten Island, then heading through parts of Brooklyn, Queens, the Bronx and Manhattan, and finishing in Central Park.

 The professional athletes will take off first, followed by the everyday runners.
 Check to see which waves your runners are in.